Mariners vs. Mets Player Props Betting Odds

 MLB Props Today: Seattle Mariners

-- Logan Gilbert (12-5) will take to the mound for the Mariners and make his 27th start of the season.
+- Luis Castillo (11-7) will take to the mound for the Mariners and make his 28th start of the season.

-- Gilbert has two starts in a row of five innings or more.
+- Castillo has 27 starts in a row of five innings or more.

-- He has made 26 appearances and finished two of them without allowing an earned run.
+- He has eight appearances with no earned runs allowed in 27 chances this season.

 |Opponent